HotuRam/learning-git/README.md

 # learning-git

-this repo. is added for learning perpose of git-hub
+this repo. is added for my own learning perpose of git-hub